treefrogframework/treefrog-framework/docs/user-guide/en/cooperation-with-the-reverse-proxy-server/index.md

 ```

 Then all you should need to do is to save the setting.<br>
 Start the AP server and then the Web server, then try to visit it from the browser to be sure if it is working correctly.
-If it doesn’t work properly, try looking for the reason and checking the access log.
+If it doesn't work properly, try looking for the reason and checking the access log.